CENTITVC/Matter/docs/CeNTI/HARDWARE_REQUIREMENTS.md

 RAM constraints.

 The PC must have the Linux OS (or macOS), since Windows is not very well supported currently in the Matter SDK.
-If you want to use Windows, you must use WSL and you can only use it to develop code, because you won't be able to run the executable.
+If you want to use Windows, you have to use WSL and you can only use it to build code, because you won't be able to run the executable.
+On a final, you can check this recent [PR] to test if with DevContainers extension it's possible to run Matter inside Windows.

 Nonetheless, ESP has a [guide](https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html) where Windows is supported with some changes in the BIOS settings.